The Outflow of the B335 Protostar II: After the Outburst: Discussion

-The difference image of H$_2$ and [\ion{Fe}{2}] in Figure\ \ref{lines-v-distance} shows the distinct [\ion{Fe}{2}] jet that emerges from the protostar, while H$_2$ emission is outlining the cavity walls, probably excited by shocks from a much slower disk wind.
-In the spectral images shown by \citet{Federman.2024.ApJ.966.41}, the CO emission is concentrated in a cone of roughly the same width as the H$_2$ emission, but does not extend as far down along the outflow axis.
-This suggests that the CO emission is produced under similar temperature conditions as the H$_2$ emission, but is limited to higher density regions.

-\citet{Rubinstein.2024.ApJ.974.112.B335.IFU} published an analysis of the CO excitation conditions based on population diagrams for a larger sample of protostellar objects, including the innermost outflow lobes of B335, one of them being close to our cutout definition of 0E, the other encompassing 0Wn and 0Ws.
+The launch region of the jet traced in [\ion{Fe}{2}] is much narrower than the inner regions of the outflow cavity.
+The small difference image of H$_2$ and [\ion{Fe}{2}] in Figure\ \ref{lines-v-distance} shows the distinct [\ion{Fe}{2}] jet that emerges from the protostar, while H$_2$ emission is outlining the wider cone of the cavity walls, probably excited by shocks from a much slower disk wind.
+The wide outflow cavity seen in H$_2$ emission is better seen in the wider fields shown in \ref{CO-emission-map} top left panel that we will discuss in Section 3.7.3 in the context of CO gas emission.
+In the spectral images shown by \citet{Federman.2024.ApJ.966.41}, the CO emission is concentrated in a cone of roughly the same width as the H$_2$ emission, but does not extend as far down along the outflow axis. \citet{Rubinstein.2024.ApJ.974.112.B335.IFU} published an analysis of the CO excitation conditions based on population diagrams for a larger sample of protostellar objects, including the innermost outflow lobes of B335, one of them being close to our cutout definition of 0E, the other encompassing 0Wn and 0Ws.
 They identify two temperature components (900K and 1700K) based on the $\nu$ 1-0 transition and a higher temperature component of 6300K based on the $\nu$ 2-1 transition.

-The shocks further downstream (4E, 6E \citet{Hodapp.2024.AJ.167.102.B335}) show a diminishing fraction of CO emission.
-Also, the spectra of the cavity walls themselves, being illuminated by the same radiation from the protostar, show little CO emission.
-We have already concluded (Section 3.3) that the continuum seen in 0E is scattered light from the protostar.
-In contrast, the CO emission in 0E is not scattered radiation emanating from the protostar itself.
-The proper motion data, and the radial velocity of 0E (but also 0Wn and 0Ws) being different from the fast jet shocks (the strongest being 3E) suggests that the CO emission is produced by a stationary or low velocity shock in a disk wind.